FractalBlocks/FractalWeb/README.md

 - Content is indexed in contentIdx
 - Direct replication: Node replicate their content based on permissions of followersIdx of itself
 - Indirect replication: Node replicate third party content base on follower permissions of the author in the followersIdx of peopleIdx

+## POC 2, Asymetric encryption

+Use ssb-keys library for that

 ## Server